 Please note that the links are for shoe polishes and creams, but each of these brands sells a full range of shoe care products.

 - Saphir: Saphir is known amongst shoe enthusiasts as the be all, end all of shoe care products.
 Using the highest grade natural ingredients, Saphir cream is to shoes what Bentley is to cars.

 - Meltonian: Meltonian is another popular name in shoe polish that’s great for guys on a budget.
-If you’re looking for shoe creams in various colors, this is a great brand as they start at only $2.99 per jar.
+If you’re looking for shoe creams in various colors, this is an excellent brand as they start at only $2.99 per jar.

 - Allen Edmonds: We’re big fans of Allen Edmonds in general, and their shoe polish is another great product.
 A bit more expensive than Kiwi or Meltonian, it comes in a convenient squeeze bottle that helps to minimize mess.

 If you are new to shining your shoes, we suggest getting yourself a shoe shine kit.
 They tend to have everything you’d need from a starter pack (black and brown polish, conditioner, and horsehair brushes encased in a nice wooden box) and are not terribly expensive.
 In fact, you can often save money by buying a kit as opposed to acquiring each item individually.

 On the other hand, if you’re a seasoned shoe shiner, you probably have quite a few products already, and it makes more sense for you to get new ones à la carte.

 The method outlined above is a great way to get your shoes looking great quickly.
 Generally, though, we are fans of taking our time polishing shoes.